 The Sony ICD-PX240 has an Overwrite and Add function.
 That’s the function that you’ll use to “type over” your dictations.
 The add function is useful for those instances when you realize that you missed something and you’d like to add it to the dictation without deleting what you’ve already recorded.

 With 4GB internal memory, that allows you to record 43 hours of super high quality (192kbps mp3) audio, you’ll have more than enough storage for your dictations.
 Runs on 2 AAA batteries, Alkaline or NH rechargeable batteries, but you cannot recharge the batteries using the recorder.
+Here is a more detailed review of the Sony ICD-PX240.

 Really like this recorder, it’s inexpensive and has everything you need for dictation.
 And the sound quality is quite good considering it’s a mono recorder – more than adequate for dictations.
 Slightly more expensive than the BX140, but the USB port is worth the extra $10.
 Buy it now on Amazon.